- This event has passed.

 How Stereotypes and tensions about race still pervade much of American society.

 Having successfully attended this workshop, the attendees will be able to:

 Identify and treat the invisible wounds of racially-based trauma and oppression.

-Examine the range of situation in which racism and racially based micro-aggressions emerge as a therapeutic issue and how to effectively address them in therapy and supervision:
+Examine the range of situations in which racism and racially based micro-aggressions emerge as a therapeutic issue and how to address them in therapy and supervision effectively:

 Identify racially-based Self of the therapist and implicit bias issues that may impede one’s clinical effectiveness, especially in cross-racial therapy.

 Intended to teach community awareness related to race, cultural humility, diversity, inclusion, and sensitivity.

-The workshop will work to create a beloved community for supporting and sustaining those who are actively and passionately committed to social justice work.
-Participants will be encouraged to explore their respective racial selves as well as to examine how their racial socialization, biases, blind spots, and triggers may impede their ability to fully participate in meaningful race-centered interactions.
+The workshop will create a beloved community for supporting and sustaining those who are actively and passionately committed to social justice work.
+Participants will be encouraged to explore their respective racial selves and examine how their racial socialization, biases, blind spots, and triggers may impede their ability to participate in meaningful race-centered interactions fully.

-This experiential training is designed to afford participants the opportunity to learn by doing and to develop a heightened sense of racial awareness and sensitivity, as well the skills necessary for participating in challenging conversations about race.
+This experiential training is designed to allow participants to learn by doing and to develop a heightened sense of racial awareness and sensitivity and the skills necessary for participating in challenging conversations about race.

 Having successfully attended this workshop, the attendees will be able to:

 Learn the four crucial developmental stages for effective racial conversations: Preparation, Encounter, Engagement, and Execution.

-Explore the distinctive Tasks of Privileged as well as the Tasks of the Subjugated in resolving race-related issues within relationships, communities and institutions.
+Explore the distinctive Tasks of Privileged and the Tasks of the Subjugated in resolving race-related issues within relationships, communities, and institutions.

 Use the VCR approach as an effective tool for engaging in and navigating difficult conversations about race.

 **Attending both days is highly recommended with the intent to attend days 3 & 4 at a later date to get the full experience.